Brandon Diau: Career

 Diau was part of the Bayer Leverkusen academy before being released in 2008.
 He spent the 2008–09 season with SF Troisdorf before joining Hamburger SV, where he remained until 2013.
 Between 2013 and 2016, he had spells with Hilal Bergheim, TSC Euskirchen, Hapoel Afula and SVN Zweibrücken.

 In 2016, he joined Isthmian League Premier Division side Billericay Town and later played for Burgess Hill Town, Tunbridge Wells, Truro City and Great Wakering Rovers between 2017 and 2019.
 He signed for Kidderminster Harriers in September 2019, before being loaned out to Redditch United in December of that year.

 Between 2020 and 2021, Diau played for Romanian club Pandurii Târgu Jiu and Icelandic side Víkingur Ólafsvík.
 He returned to the United Kingdom in July 2022, signing for Flint Town United.
 He left the club at the end of the season.
 He went on trial at Scottish side Greenock Morton, before ultimately joining Colwyn Bay in September 2023.
 On the 30th September 2023, during a game against Cardiff Met, he scored an own goal from near his own half-way line.

 In January 2024, he moved to NIFL Championship side Portadown, before signing for Institute the following season.

-In September 2025, Diau signed for Slovakian third tier side Lokomotíva Košice, scoring on his debut in a 2–1 win against Slovan Sabinov.
+In September 2025, Diau signed for Slovak third tier side Lokomotíva Košice, scoring on his debut in a 2–1 win against Slovan Sabinov.
+The club's head coach, Martin Juhar confirmed on 4th January 2026 that "It is certain that Berti Brandon Diau will no longer continue in the club".

+In July 2026, Airbus UK Broughton announced the signing of Diau until the end of the 2026–27 season.
+Diau made his club debut on 31st August 2026 against Holywell Town in the Cymru Premier in a 6-2 victory on 28 August.